 This is the digital equivalent of a warm handshake.
 It’s the very first message someone receives right after they join your list.
 Its job is to introduce your brand and deliver on whatever you promised like a discount code.

-Example: You sign up for a local boutique’s newsletter.
-Five seconds later, you get an email: “We’re so glad you’re here!
-To start things off right, use code HELLO15 for 15% off your first order.”
+Example: You sign up for the newsletter for a local boutique.
+In five seconds, you receive an email with the following: “We’re so glad you’re here!
+To start things off right, use code HELLO15 for 15% off your first order

 2. Email Newsletters

-Think of this as a regular catch-up with a friend.
-Newsletters aren’t usually about making a hard sale, they are about sharing helpful tips, news, or stories that keep your audience interested in what you do.
+Think of this as meeting with a friend to catch up with them.
+The newsletter isn’t necessarily for making an outright sale; they are for sharing helpful hints and news that keep your target interested in what you do.

 Example: A personal trainer sends a weekly email every Monday morning.
 Instead of asking you to buy a gym membership, they share a “3-minute stretch to fix desk posture” and a healthy breakfast recipe.